Willow Lake Student Farm

 Willow Lake Student Farm is located about five miles north of campus and serves as a research and production specialty crop operation.
 The farm has seven acres in production and is managed by K-State staff, students and volunteers.

-The farm was created in 2008 with the help of Dr. Rhonda Janke (Associate Professor of Horticulture and Farm Adviser) and K-State alumnus Lani Myer.
+The farm was created in 2008 with the help of Dr. Rhonda Janke (former faculty member) and K-State alumna Lani Myer.
 The purpose of the farm is to provide education and high quality produce to the Manhattan community with a focus on sustainable food production.
-In addition the farm serves as an excellent site for undergraduate and graduate student research.
+In addition the farm serves as a site for undergraduate and graduate student research.

 Willow Lake Student Farm Club

-Ways to become involved in or interact with the farm:
+Ways to become involved in or support the farm:

-- The farm is always looking for ways to work with other departments at K-State; if you have ideas, please contact farm management.
+- We are always looking for ways to work with other departments at K-State; if you have ideas for teaching or research collaborations, please contact farm management!